 For high quality video applications, codecs running at high bit-rates demand high throughput.
 When extending the VVC capabilities for high bit-depth video and high bit-rate applications, it is desirable and beneficial to enable a high throughput mode that can help reduce the implementation complexity and speed up the encoding/decoding process for software-based codec.

 In this proposal, a full-bypass mode is added to the residual coding, in both RRC and TSRC modes, where a coefficient level or a residual level is coded through the bypass mode of the arithmetic coding engine without using context-coded bins at all.
 This mode is primarily designed for high quality applications with high bit-depth video signals, such as content capture, creation, and editing.
-An SPS signaling flag is proposed to enable this mode, and the proposed mode requires no change to the rest of the current VVC syntax.
+An SPS signaling flag is proposed to enable this mode, and the proposed mode only requires a small change, as shown below in Section 2, to the rest of the current VVC syntax.

 Entropy coding of coefficients in VVC Main 10 profile: